POETRY SCRAPS

 She believed in you, I do too, hope will prevail,

-It’s your own misery you have to unveil.
+It’s your own self you have to start to unveil.

 I have hope, even if you can’t see it now,